Providing Patients with a Digital Medical Assistant

 Step 1: Research

 We first chose to focus on a single chronic disease before extending the application to more diseases.
 This allowed us to be more accurate in our research and quickly obtain a concrete proposal.

-We interviewed patients, nurses and doctors with different specialties.
-This allowed us to understand the end-to-end experience of a patient and assess to their needs and ideas.
+We interviewed patients, nurses, and doctors with different specialties.
+This allowed us to understand the end-to-end experience of a patient and assess their needs and ideas.

-Finally, we benchmarked a large number of existing medical applications to better advice our Client on the existing market of mobile applications.
+Finally, we benchmarked a large number of existing medical applications to better advise our Client on the existing market of mobile applications.